 Farming has had many changes over the years including an increase in more collaborative ways of farming.
 Collaborative farming models have trickled into Irish agriculture in a variety of forms including share farming, contract rearing and the farm partnership model.
 The farm partnership, for example, is widely considered to be able help address many of the challenges facing Irish agriculture such as low farm incomes, succession and inheritance, access to land for younger farmers in particular, as well as allowing for a better work-life balance.

 Farm partnerships rely on two or more farmers coming together to operate their enterprise(s) jointly by co-owning, managing and working in unison to attain common goals and targets.
 Farm partnerships can be categorised as either intra-family; involving family members only or inter-family involving farmers outside of each other’s immediate family, both coming together in a legal partnership agreement.
 This legal agreement sets out the terms of the partnership including how the partnership will operate, incomes for both parties, assets that they bring into the partnership, and common goals and objectives going forward as well as procedures for exiting the partnership.
-Farm Partnerships are then registered with the Department of Agriculture, Food and the Marine for a 5-year period and incurs a small registration fee.
+Farm Partnerships are then registered with the Department of Agriculture, Food and the Marine for a 5-year period.

 Farm Partnerships in an Irish Context